-STRUCTURE

-OF REQUIRED

-IDENTIFIERS

-IDENTIFIERS Key and Description Format A - DoD Procurement Instrument Identifier (PIID) Consists of the concatenation of the following four fields: Enterprise Identifier - DODAAC of contracting office Fiscal Year in which award is made Procurement Instrument Type Code Serialized Identifier Six alpha- numeric characters excluding I and O Two numeric characters One alpha Four alpha- character numeric characters excluding excluding I and O I and O. 0000 is not an acceptable value.
+STRUCTURE OF REQUIRED IDENTIFIERS Key and Description Format A - DoD Procurement Instrument Identifier (PIID) Consists of the concatenation of the following four fields: Enterprise Identifier - DODAAC of contracting office Fiscal Year in which award is made Procurement Instrument Type Code Serialized Identifier Six alpha- numeric characters excluding I and O Two numeric characters One alpha character excluding I and O Four alphanumeric characters excluding I and O. 0000 is not an acceptable value.